-Societies establish subjective moral codes for their members, but these are transient, because, unlike God, societies change.
+Societies establish formal and informal moral codes for their members.
+To the extent they disagree with God, these norms are transient, because, unlike God, societies change over time.

 All societies are morally equal, because the individuals who comprise them are morally equal.
 So, in lieu of God’s standard, conflicting norms among societies are equally legitimate.

 Moral relativism thus permits our worst traits to flourish.
 In contrast, abiding by God’s moral code nurtures our virtue.

 Disagreeing with God about moral values requires us to diminish him and the Bible.

 If God exists, and if he is our Creator, then he is superior to us and sovereign over us.
 His moral values supersede ours.